spg5958/Micro-C-Pipelines/README.md

         |-- file1_R2.fastq.gz
   ```
 - Generate annotation files:
-  - chromosomes sizes file: Two-column tab-separated text file containing chromosome names and sizes.
+  - **chromosomes sizes file:** Two-column tab-separated text file containing chromosome names and sizes.
 e.g.: https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.chrom.sizes
-   - The bowtie2 indexes: See the bowtie2 manual page for details about how to create such indexes.
+  - **The bowtie2 indexes:** See the bowtie2 manual page for details about how to create such indexes.
-   - (HiC only) A BED file of the restriction fragments after digestion: This file depends on both the restriction enzyme and the reference genome.
+  - **(HiC only) A BED file of the restriction fragments after digestion:** This file depends on both the restriction enzyme and the reference genome.
 See the HiC-Pro annotation for details about how to generate this file.

 - Setup the configuration file: <br>
   Copy and edit the 'config-hicpro.txt' file in your local directory.
 Modify the options in the configuration file as required.
-Below are some important options to consider; for more detailed explanations of these options, refer to the HiC-Pro manual.
+Below are some of the important options to consider; for more detailed explanations of these options, refer to the HiC-Pro manual.
   - PAIR1_EXT = Keyword for first mate detection.
 Default: _R1
   - PAIR2_EXT = Keyword for second mate detection.
 Default: _R2
   - REFERENCE_GENOME = Reference genome prefix used for genome indexes.
 Default: hg19